 Click!
 Click!
 Click!
 They are going straight to the cloud and leveraging advanced cloud services via an API on day-one.

 Whereas, many self-hosted IT operations are still struggling with all of the above as well as huge (and rigorous) processes for building their infrastructure.

 Even if they are using VMware or OpenStack, in the beginning, they are still stuck throwing tickets back and forth between teams.

 But this isn’t the only problem faced.

 Let’s not forget in some cases (or should I say most) how hard it is to get approvals to buy new hardware.

-I love the idea of re-purposing old hardware to save money but sometimes you need to buy shiny new hardware to get the full value from your DevOps efforts.
+I love the idea of re-purposing old hardware to save money but sometimes you need to buy shiny new hardware to get the full value from your DevOps skills.